blueimp/Gallery/README.md

     closeClass: 'close',
     // The class for the active indicator:
     activeClass: 'active',
-    // The tag name, element or querySelector of the slides container:
-    slidesContainer: 'div',
-    // The tag name, element or querySelector of the title element:
-    titleElement: 'h3',
-    // The tag name, element or querySelector of the indicator container:
-    indicatorContainer: 'ol',
     // The list object property (or data attribute) with the object type:
     typeProperty: 'type',
     // The list object property (or data attribute) with the object title: